LaunchPadLab/fuel/README.md

 ```

-Paperclip + S3
+Image Uploading
 --------------------

-Fuel ships with Paperclip and S3 for uploading images to your blog posts.
+Fuel ships with Paperclip and S3 for uploading images for your blog posts and authors.
 To get these working, all you need to do is pass the right credentials to the below variables defined in config/initializers/fuel.rb:

 ```ruby
   # AWS S3 SETTINGS